FMCH

 Special SAM/MAM protocol

-• The children afflicted with severe acute malnutrition (SAM) and moderate acute malnutrition (MAM) required specialized attention, necessitating more frequent visits.
-Their counseling requirements also differed, meriting a distinct decision tree protocol.
+• Children with severe acute malnutrition (SAM) and moderate acute malnutrition (MAM) require specialized attention and more frequent visits, meriting a distinct decision tree protocol and

 Nutrition Club / Pregnancy club

-• NuTree's PC/NC feature improves monitoring and evaluation of programs, facilitating more effective nutrition interventions and yielding better community health outcomes.
+• The feature enhances program monitoring and evaluation, leading to more effective nutrition interventions and improved community health outcomes.

 Benefits of the app